MontrealAI/AGI-Alpha-Node-v0/README.md

 ---

-**Expect deterministic control, uncompromising observability, and an execution flywheel tuned for perpetual alpha—always under the owner’s command.**
+**Expect deterministic control, uncompromising observability, a live α‑WB productivity index, and an execution flywheel tuned for perpetual alpha—always under the owner’s command.**